 - Have the appropriate file extensions .jpg or .png

-Important side note: They also recommend optimising the cover art for mobile by compressing the image size – under 500KB is optimal.
+- Apple also recommends optimising the cover art for mobile by compressing the image size – under 500KB is optimal.
 When you upload episode artwork with Captivate, we’ll make sure your artwork complies by giving you a heads up if it’s too big or doesn’t meet the criteria!
+You can also check that your cover art meets the specs ahead of time by using a feed validator, like CastFeed.

 Optimize Your Podcast Artwork For All Devices